 Employees lose nothing with EMI scheme

 There is no income tax to pay when the options are granted or when they’re exercised to buy the shares.
-When an employee sells the shares, they will pay only 10% capital gains tax on any profit if they have held the options for at least one year.
+When an employee sells the shares, they will pay only 10% capital gains tax on any profit if they have held the options for at least two years.
 Without EMI the employee faces paying the applicable top rate of income tax instead.

 EMI options and the SEIS or EIS scheme

 An EMI scheme can run in tandem with the SEIS/EIS schemes.
 Apart from the fact that EMI is designed to reward employers and SEIS/EIS designed to reward investors the qualifying trading conditions are fairly similar.